sivask01/Social-Recommender-System/README.md

 Please ensure that the `Files` folder is intact when running the system, as it contains the necessary files for loading and processing data.

+## Usage
+Once the app is running, you can interact with the recommendation system by selecting different models and receiving personalized item recommendations based on your preferences.
+You can explore different sections of the application, including "Recommendations" for model selection and "Analysis" for insights.

+# Deployment

+The project has been successfully deployed on Streamlit Cloud, and the application is live.

+### Accessing the Deployed Application
+- **Link to Deployed Application**: social-recommender-system-sk.streamlit.app

+The deployed version offers the same functionality as the local version, with users able to interact with the recommendation system through the UI and get real-time personalized item recommendations.

+## Acknowledgements

+- Thank you to all contributors and resources that made this project possible.
+- This project was developed as part of Course project CMPE-256(Advanced Data Mining) and a personal learning initiative to enhance skills in building scalable recommendation systems.